alshedivat/al-folio/_posts/2022-12-26-Crosscountry-skiing-001.md

 - **Touring skis** are designed for backcountry use.
 - **Telemark skis** are designed for use in backcountry terrain and are typically wider and shorter than touring skis.

-Here I suggest starting with **classic skis**, which are **10 to 20cm longer than your height**.
+Here I suggest starting with **classic skis**, which are **10 to 20 cm longer than your height**.
 There are typically two types of binding, NNN and STS, so be sure you get compatible boots.

 ![](https://i.imgur.com/3lUhiyO.png)